vrtmrz/obsidian-livesync/updates.md

 Hooray for open source, and generous licences, and the sharing of knowledge by experts.

 #### Version history
+- 0.23.2
+  - Sorry for all the fixes to experimental features.
+(These things were also critical for dogfooding).
+The next release would be the main fixes!
+Thank you for your patience and understanding!
+  - Fixed:
+    - Journal Sync will not hang up during big replication, especially the initial one.
+    - All changes which have been replicated while rebuilding will not be postponed (Previous behaviour).
+  - Improved:
+    - Now Journal Sync works efficiently in download and parse, or pack and upload.
+    - Less server storage and faster packing/unpacking usage by the new chunk format.
 - 0.23.1
   - Fixed:
     - Now journal synchronisation considers untransferred each from sent and received.